The History of the Martin D-45

 1968 Martin D-45

-In 1968, Martin responded to widespread demand and decided to reissue the D-45; after two prototypes, production began in July of that year.
+In 1968, Martin decided to reissue the D-45 in response to popular demand.
+After two prototypes, production began in July of that year.

 However, due to restrictions under the Washington Convention, Martin was forced to switch from Brazilian to Indian rosewood in 1970.
 Consequently, only the 229 guitars produced during the two-year period of 1968 and 1969 (67 in 1968 and 162 in 1969) feature the same Brazilian rosewood as the original model.

 Given the late 1960s production volume, this number is comparable in rarity to the 91 pre-war models.
-Another characteristic of this period is the headstock shape, which became more rounded.
+Another characteristic is that the headstock shape became more rounded around this time.

 TOP: German Spruce